-Meaning an officer of the issuer, or a director or senior officer that has direct or indirect beneficial ownership of, control or direction over, or a combination of direct or indirect beneficial ownership of and control or direction over securities of the issuer carrying more than 10% of the voting rights attached to all the issuer's outstanding securities.

-- (2) Member of the Compensation Committee (chair) and Technical Committee. - (3) Member of the Corporate Governance and Nominating Committee (chair), Audit Committee and Compensation Committee. - (4) Member of the Audit Committee and Technical Committee. - (5) Member of the Technical Committee (chair), Compensation Committee and Corporate Governance and Nominating Committee. - (6) Member of the Audit Committee (chair) and Corporate Governance and Nominating Committee. - (7) Member of the Technical Committee. - (8) As at March 29, 2019, Ms. McLeod held 593,665 Common Shares, 61,000 Replacement Warrants and 1,010,000 stock options. - (9) Mr. Cinits ceased to be an executive officer of the Company on January 1, 2019.
+- (1) Meaning an officer of the issuer, or a director or senior officer that has direct or indirect beneficial ownership of, control or direction over, or a combination of direct or indirect beneficial ownership of and control or direction over securities of the issuer carrying more than 10% of the voting rights attached to all the issuer's outstanding securities. - (2) Member of the Compensation Committee and Technical Committee. - (3) Member of the Corporate Governance & Nominating Committee (chair), Audit Committee and Compensation Committee (chair). - (4) Member of the Audit Committee and Technical Committee. - (5) Member of the Technical Committee (chair), Corporate Governance & Nominating Committee and Compensation Committee. - (6) Member of the Audit Committee (chair) and Corporate Governance & Nominating Committee.